ULHPC/documents/newsletters/2016/issue-02/src/_ul_hpc.md

   %\caption{UL HPC computing and storage capacity evolution}
 \end{figure}

-As of November 2015, **321 users** are registered and active on the platform.
+As of January 2016, **321 users** are registered and active on the platform.
 The used computing effort so far in 2015 by the registered users is measured at **__???__ CPUYears**, thus performed in a single year period.